KennethATaylor/mmequiv/README.md

 standardized Morphine Milligram Equivalent (MME) doses for prescription opoiod medications for research purposes.

-`mmequiv`’s API wrapper functions takes information about prescription opioids used by study participants and directly interfaces with the [NIH HEAL MME Online Calculator](https://research-mme.wakehealth.edu/)’s API from R to calculate MME and daily MME based on several standardized definitions.
-Because the NIH HEAL MME Online Calculator API has a rate limit of 50 requests per 15 minutes, `mmequiv` also provides functions that perform the same calculations locally without needing to call the API when the user has large data sets (or when the user may not have access to the internet).
+`mmequiv`‘s API wrapper functions takes information about prescription opioids used by study participants and directly interfaces with the’[NIH HEAL MME Online Calculator](https://research-mme.wakehealth.edu/)’ API from R to calculate MME and daily MME based on several standardized definitions.
+Because the ‘NIH HEAL MME Online Calculator’ API has a rate limit of 50 requests per 15 minutes, `mmequiv` also provides functions that perform the same calculations locally without needing to call the API when the user has large data sets (or when the user may not have access to the internet).

-`mmequiv` is intended for the same purposes as the NIH HEAL MME Online Calculator - as a data resource for: research, analytical purposes using claims or dispensing data, and surveillance of population-level medication utilization.
+`mmequiv` is intended for the same purposes as the ‘NIH HEAL MME Online Calculator’ - as a data resource for: research, analytical purposes using claims or dispensing data, and surveillance of population-level medication utilization.

-**Important**: Users should be aware of the caveats and limitations of the NIH HEAL MME Online Calculator, which also apply to `mmequiv`:
+**Important**: Users should be aware of the caveats and limitations of the ‘NIH HEAL MME Online Calculator’ - these also apply to `mmequiv`:

 > The data collection tool is *NOT* intended for any clinical
 > decision-making by clinicians while prescribing opioids.
 The MME